-Hemorrhoids appear as swollen and inflamed blood vessels around the colon that can become quite uncomfortable and itchy when sitting, standing, or using the bathroom.
-Although for most they are just an inconvenience, if they get infected surgery may be required.
+Haemorrhoids appear as swollen and inflamed blood vessels around the colon that can become quite uncomfortable and itchy when sitting, standing, or using the bathroom.
+Although haemorrhoids are just an inconvenience for most, surgery may be required if they get infected.

-Hemorrhoids are more likely to happen in people who have infrequent bowel movements or struggle with constipation.
-Straining can cause hemorrhoids, as can delaying using the bathroom if necessary.
+Haemorrhoids are more likely to happen in people who have infrequent bowel movements or struggle with constipation.
+Straining can cause haemorrhoids, as can delaying using the bathroom if necessary.
 They are also common during pregnancy due to hormonal changes.
-There is an increased risk of hemorrhoids in people who are overweight, have sedentary jobs, or who lift heavy loads.
+There is an increased risk of haemorrhoids in people who are overweight, have sedentary jobs, or who lift heavy loads.

-Controlling hemorrhoids with diet is usually about preventing them from happening at all.
-There are several steps you can take to reduce your risk of getting hemorrhoids and help them heal faster if you do have them.
+Controlling haemorrhoids with diet is usually about preventing them from happening at all.
+There are several steps you can take to reduce your risk of getting haemorrhoids and help them heal faster if you do have them.

-There are two types of fibre, soluble and insoluble, and each plays a different role in helping with hemorrhoids.
+There are two types of fibre, soluble and insoluble, and each plays a different role in helping with haemorrhoids.

 Insoluble fibre is found in foods like bran and the edible skin of fruits and vegetables.
 Insoluble fibre provides bulk to the stool, absorbing water as it moves through the intestine, and theoretically speeding up transit time through the digestive tract.
 But, a word of warning although insoluble fibre does increase the bulk of stool how people react to that bulk may vary.